makersmansion/makersmansion/src/weekly/2022/week-42/index.md

 Hello, hello!

 I'm coming with great news and a fresh approach to moving forward with the Makers newsletter.

-1. **I will stop publishing it on LinkedIn.** Based on your feedback, I learned that LinkedIn works better for short-form content, so I redesigned the Makers website to create a calmer reading experience where everyone can take the time here to digest the weekly.
+I will stop publishing it on LinkedIn – based on your feedback, I learned that LinkedIn works better for short-form content, so I redesigned the Makers website to create a calmer reading experience where everyone can take the time here to digest the weekly.
 Thank you for that and enjoy the new design!
-2. **You can join our WhatsApp group** if you don't want to receive it in your Inbox, find the invitation button at the end of this page.

-Starting next week, the weekly will be published every Sunday morning, just in time for your ☕️ Let's dive in!

 ## TOOLS